 The latest newsletter from the Care Van – Summer 2019

-Thanks to the generous donation of a new van for the Edinburgh Care Van service, an opportunity arose to work in partnership with local churches to offer a service of support and care to vulnerable people living in deprived areas of Glasgow.
+Thanks to the generous donation of a new van for the Edinburgh Care Van service, an opportunity arose to work in partnership with local churches and Glasgow City Mission to offer a service of support and care to vulnerable people living in deprived areas of Glasgow.

 Care Van Glasgow will operate on three lunchtimes per week, starting before the end of 2019.
 Unlike the city-centre based service in Edinburgh, the teams of church volunteers will use the van to reach out and engage with people in their own communities.
 Disadvantaged by wide ranging factors, many people live in poverty and isolation, increasing their risk of poor health and homelessness.
 From the newly refitted van, the volunteers will help relieve suffering by providing food and hot drinks, a friendly listening ear, encouragement, compassion, local knowledge and information, general advice and signposting where appropriate.